GiridharRNair/CodeTogether/README.md

 This project utilizes the following open-source technologies:

 [Yjs](https://github.com/yjs/yjs): A real-time collaboration framework that enables shared editing of documents in a distributed environment.

+[Y-Monaco](https://github.com/yjs/y-monaco): An integration between Yjs and the Monaco Editor, providing real-time collaboration capabilities within the Monaco Editor.
+It allows multiple users to work together on the same code simultaneously.

 [Y-Webrtc](https://github.com/yjs/y-webrtc): A backend server for Yjs that leverages WebRTC technology to enable real-time collaboration between multiple users.